Related links

 To arrange an appointment, send an email outlining who you are, what you study and what you would like to discuss in relation to your academic progression.

-If you are an undergraduate student and you have been identified as not meeting progression requirements due to not passing a compulsory or barrier unit of study, you should make an appointment with the Advising Hub.
+If you are a student who has been identified as not meeting progression requirements for your degree, you should make an appointment with the Advising Hub

-The hub provides one-on-one support with your personal and academic goals and challenges.
+The Advising Hub provides one-on-one support with your personal and academic goals and challenges.
 During an appointment, you can discuss:

 For one-on-one support with your personal and academic goals and challenges, you can make an appointment with the Advising Hub.
 During an appointment, you can discuss: